 And I love the amount of recipes you can make with just one head of savoy!

 Like these parcels for instance.

 You can even make your cabbage parcels in advance if you like and keep the baking dish in the fridge.
 Just add the stock and bake the whole lot in the oven an hour before dinner.

-This is a skinnier version of the traditional cabbage rolls in tomato sauce.
+This is a skinnier version of that traditional cabbage rolls recipe in tomato sauce.

 You can turn this one into a vegetarian dinner by stuffing the cabbage rolls with cooked rice and preferably (dried) mushrooms.

 Or check another one of my vegetarian stuffed cabbage rolls: my veggie cabbage rolls stuffed with hard-boiled eggs and topped off with a homemade curry sauce!